Visyond/website-hugo/site/content/solutions/financial-modeling-software.md

       analysts, modelers, consultants, clients and prospects.
     files:
       - alt: >-
-          Business Consulting Software - Never Lose Important Information in Visyond
+          Financial Modeling Software - Collaborate without overwriting in Visyond
         descr: >-
-          All conversations and supporting documentation can be stored directly in relevant cells so that you always know where the data comes from.
+          Unlike other spreadsheets, multiple assumptions can coexist in a cell as opposed to last value overwriting the existing one.
+Nobody, including the project owner, can modify data entered by others.
+          Multiple collaborators can work on the same project, and Visyond will track and report who added assumptions, when and why.
-        file: /img/2019-02 Comments in Cells.png
+        file: /img/2019-02 Cases Panel and Dropdown.png
-        link: ''
-        title: Never Lose Important Information
+        title: Streamline Data Gathering from Experts
       - alt: >-
-          Business Consulting Software - Store Multiple Assumptions Simultaneously in Visyond
+          Financial Modeling Software - Know What Is Happening in Your Projects in Visyond
         descr: >-
-          Have all assumptions and numbers in a single place without worrying about controlling versions or chasing pieces of information in long email threads.
+          All changes are documented, giving you a full audit trail - so you are aware of all modifications made to the spreadsheet.
+        file: /img/2019-02 Overview Panel.png
+        title: Know What Is Happening in Your Projects
+      - alt: >-
+          Financial Modeling Software - Create and Manage Scenarios in Visyond
+        descr: >-
+          Switching between scenarios automatically updates all linked cells, charts and presentations without compromising integrity of data.
-        file: /img/2019-02 Cases Panel and Dropdown.png
+        file: /img/2019-02 Scenario Management Panel.png
-        link: ''
-        title: Store Multiple Assumptions Simultaneously
+        title: Switch between different scenario
     image: /img/2019-02 Overview Panel.png
     infoVideo: /video/Track What Is Happening in Your Projects - Visyond.mp4
     infoVideoPoster: /video/Track What Is Happening in Your Projects - Visyond.jpg